SoniEx2/MDXML/README.md

     Content

 All other escapes are disallowed and should be implicitly unescaped.
 E.g. `\x` is converted to `x`.
 Note that escapes don't work inside raw data blocks or comments (single-line or multi-line).
+Note that strict parsers are allowed to error on invalid escapes.

 Compatibility with XML
 ----------------------